 - The impact the feedback has on the publication(s)

 They have adopted a rubric to evaluate reviewers according to these criteria, and now have a concrete way to cultivate, reward, and recognize reviewers who provide the sort of meaningful and helpful feedback that enhances the scholarship they publish.
 The award also provides winners with a concrete way of documenting how their contributions embody the values for which the award stands.

 The inaugural winner of the Language Testing Reviewer of the Year Award is Dr. Thomas Eckes, a reviewer who works at the TestDaF-Institut in Bochum, Germany.
-Sonja Zimmerman, a Ph.D candidate who works with Dr. Eckes, accepted the award at on his behalf at the International Language Testing Association’s 2019 Language Testing Research Colloquium, which was held year is in Atlanta, GA.
+Sonja Zimmerman, a Ph.D candidate who works with Dr. Eckes, accepted the award at on his behalf at the International Language Testing Association's 2019 Language Testing Research Colloquium, which was held in Atlanta, Georgia.

 As we seek to identify indicators of impact for the HuMetricsHSS initiative, the establishment of this award is one we hope will have an enduring legacy.